4Q448

 If this text does in fact portray Alexander Jannaeus in a favorable light, it discounts his identification as the Wicked Priest, a figure mentioned in other scrolls.
-For the reading that the text is *against* Alexander Jannaeus, according to K. Penner, E. Main, A Lemaire, D. Harrington and J. Strugnell, G. Lorein, and S. Goranson, with bibliography, see Goranson in the references.
+For the reading that the text is against Alexander Jannaeus, according to K. Penner, E. Main, A Lemaire, D. Harrington and J. Strugnell, G. Lorein, and S. Goranson, with bibliography, see Goranson in the references, as well as Emmanuelle Main in the footnotes.
+In this interpretation, the prayer is asking God himself to rise against the king.

+According to Steudel (2006), 4Q448 is quite similar to the larger manuscript 4QMMT based on philological analysis.
+Therefore these two manuscripts may have originally belonged to the same composition.